 - In addition, surface systems are often more acceptable to agriculturalists who appreciate the effects of water shortage on crop yields since it appears easier to apply the depths required to refill the root zone.

 - The second advantage of surface irrigation is that these systems can be developed at the farm level with minimal capital investment.
 The control and regulation structures are simple, durable and easily constructed with inexpensive and readily-available materials like wood, concrete, brick and mortar, etc. For this purpose Canal lining from PCC, RCC and Bricks are done.

 - Further, the essential structural elements are located at the edges of the fields which facilitates operation and maintenance activities.

 - Energy requirements for surface irrigation systems come from gravity.
-This is a significant advantage in today's economy.
+This is a significant advantage in today's economy using negligible energy means.

 - They are less affected by climatic and water quality characteristics.
-Like sediments & other debris reduce the effectiveness of trickle systems and wind affects the sprinkler systems.
+For instance, sediments & other debris reduce the effectiveness of trickle systems and wind affects the sprinkler systems.

 - Salinity is less of a problem under surface irrigation than either of these pressurized systems.